oroinc/documentation/book/localization.rst

     {{ entity|oro_format_name }}

-For the en locale, such a template will return the following value:
+For the en locale, such formatting will return the following value in the template:

 .. code-block:: text